PA Road Salt Action Working Group

 Volunteer to help combat over salting; use “contact us” button.
 More voices on salt are needed.

 Speak up when you notice excessive salt use in your community (work, school, places of worship, shopping areas).
 Ask to speak to Manager or Facility Maintenance Team and voice your concerns about excess salt use.
 If you live in a development that uses a private contractor for winter maintenance, pay attention to how much road salt is being used, and if it appears to be excessive, bring it to the attention of your homeowners’ association.
+50% of the winter salts applied in the US are used to manage parking lots, sidewalks and other commercial salting.

 What Municipalities Can Do